-Or perhaps you’ve found a skin lump and you’re not sure if it’s a cyst or not.
+Or perhaps you’ve found a skin lump and you’re not sure whether it’s a cyst or not.

-Either way, I can help you understand what a cyst is, what to do about it and when to worry.
+Either way, in this article I can help you understand what skin cysts in dogs are, what to do about them, and when to worry.

 Technically speaking, a cyst is a sac in the skin lined with secretory cells.
 Fluid builds up inside the sac, causing a swelling on the surface of the skin.
-Some cysts stay fluid, while for others, over time, the liquid dries out, leaving a firmer, cheese-like material inside.
+Some cysts stay fluid, while for others, the liquid dries out over time, leaving a firmer, cheese-like material inside.

-Other signs that the lump could be a cyst include:
+Other signs that the lump on your dog is a skin cyst include:

 - The lump has a round shape.

-- The lump has distinct edges and you can feel all the way round it.
+- The lump has distinct edges and you can feel all the way around it.

-- It’s superficial, meaning you can lift the cyst up and away from the underlying tissues.
+- It’s superficial, meaning you can lift it up and away from the underlying tissues.

 - It’s not itchy (itchiness can be a sign of a particular aggressive type of skin tumor).